Vitamin D Deficiency Hair Loss: Symptoms & How To Prevent It

 The answer is yes.
 Vitamin D and hair loss are interlinked.

-Research indicates that vitamin D plays a crucial role in stem cell renewal and maintaining the hair follicle cycle.
-Deficiency of vitamin D interferes with both the processes and causes hair loss.
+Research indicates that vitamin D is crucial in stem cell renewal and maintaining the hair follicle cycle.
+Deficiency of vitamin D interferes with both processes and causes hair loss.
+However, a wholesome knowledge about vitamin D for your health will strengthen your intent to include this crucial vitamin in your diet.

 The lack of vitamin D in serum is also linked to female pattern hair loss and alopecia.
 The vitamin D receptors in the hair follicles’ bulge region are crucial for maintaining the healthy keratinocyte stem cells (2).
 The lack of these receptors may trigger hair loss.